kgotsosm/Data-Science/README.md

-# All that data
+# Pandas practice

-## Data science projects and exercises
+## Data science projects and exercises in pandas
 --------------------------------------